Category: Payment Information

 How do I pay the amount I owe?

-TaxSlayer offers a variety of options to make payments to the IRS and state(s) when a balance is due.
+There are a variety of options to make payments to the IRS and state(s) when a balance is due.

-You can print out the payment voucher from within the account.
-Log in to your account and click the printer icon on the Welcome screen next to the "Accepted" status of the Federal and/or state return.
-From this screen, you will be able to view, print, or save a copy of the PDF.
+A PDF of your accepted return will open on the screen, and you will be able to view, print, or save a copy of the PDF.
 The payment vouchers are generally found near the end of each return.
 You are not required to include your entire return when mailing in your payment as your return(s) was previously accepted via e-file.

-Electronic Withdrawal - When filing your current year tax return(s) with an amount due to the IRS and/or state(s), TaxSlayer offers the option to have your amount(s) due electronically withdrawn from your checking/savings account.
-During the e-file process, you will be given the option to have your payment electronically withdrawn.
-We will then ask that you provide the applicable banking information such as the routing and account number you wish to use.
-This information will be transmitted to the IRS and/or state along with the date you requested to have your payment withdrawn.
+Electronic Withdrawal - When filing your current year tax return(s) with an amount due to the IRS and/or state(s),you will be given the option to have your payment electronically withdrawn during the e-filing process.
+You will be asked to provide the applicable banking information (the bank's routing number and the account number you wish to use), and this information will be transmitted to the IRS and/or state along with the date you requested to have your payment withdrawn.

-State Payments - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
+State Payment - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
 To see a list of available states, please refer to the table below.

-Note: Your state may charge a convenience fee to make a payment online.
+Your state may charge a convenience fee to make a payment online.